A hand gripping a large knife in a dirty tiled bathroom

 Nothing supernatural, yet everything feels cursed.

-Political / Conspiracy Thriller essentials:
+Political / Conspiracy Thriller Essentials:

 Michael Clayton • Tinker Tailor Soldier Spy • The Parallax View